Skip to main content

 In meez there are multiple ways to add costs to your ingredients.

-• Next remember to click that edit button and select the Cost tab.
+• Click that EDIT button and select the Cost tab.
+(Screenshot 1)

 Purchase Cost